 Be honest — If you don’t know something, it’s OK to say you don’t know.

 Be transparent — The more transparent you can be, the better.

 We are all experiencing the impact of the coronavirus including its effect on the sales of our products/services, acquisition of new customers and even communicating with existing customers and prospects.

-You may be thinking about drastically cutting budgets, or even stopping all marketing efforts.
+Our recent blog post about Coronavirus marketing considerations may help and also our blog post with the COVID-19 Marketing Checklist, but, you may be thinking about drastically cutting budgets, or even stopping all marketing efforts.
 However, history has proven time and again that these knee-jerk reactive steps don’t work for the long term.
 This is a time, where continuing to invest in marketing is actually more cost-efficient and effective.

 Being agile, flexible and creative are the attributes you’ll need right now.
 Organizers are canceling events and companies are imposing travel restrictions, which are adversely impacting the face-to-face customer interactions critical to a company’s success.